watchly/docs/docs/data-shippers/axiom-honeycomb-proxy.md

 ---

-For more information on Axiom-loki-proxy and how you can propose bug fix, fill issues and submit PRs, kindly visit our repository on [Github](https://github.com/axiomhq/axiom-honeycomb-proxy).
+For more information on Axiom-honeycomb-proxy and how you can propose bug fix, report issues and submit PRs, kindly visit our repository on [Github](https://github.com/axiomhq/axiom-honeycomb-proxy).